royeradames/royeradames-angular-tutorial/src/assets/routing/query-and-fragment-parameters.md

 this.route.fragment.subscribe();
 ```

-## Preserve
+## Preserve params when navigating

-If you want to `preserve` or `merge` you query when navigation away from your component then
+If you want to `preserve` or `merge` your query when navigation away from your component then

 `QueryParamsHandling = 'merge' | 'preserve' | ''`